haribharadwaj/protocols/Records.md

 ## Enrollment and informed consent (IRB-specific)

-- Post approved flyers on various physical and virtual bulleting boards
+- Post approved flyers on various physical and virtual bulletin boards
 - Informed consent legally/ethically needed
 - Consenting is a critical component of the IRB protocol
 - Once a subject is enrolled following informed consent, assign a subject ID by looking at the password-protected ```SubjectContact.xlsx``` spreadsheet on the Z drive and incrementing the ID number by 1.